Welcome to the Mabb Lab!

 After almost ten years as a commercial fisherman and boat captain in Virginia Beach, VA., Zack jumped ship to pursue his bachelor’s degree at Georgia State.
 As a recent graduate of GSU’s Neuroscience Institute, Zack remains passionate about research.
 While his passion is mostly related to cognitive and behavioral modalities, all fields of neuroscience are of interest to him.
 Zack is currently taking time to expand his experience and knowledge in the laboratory setting before continuing on to graduate school to pursue his Ph.D.
 While not in the lab, Zack likes to chase big waves as an avid surfer.
 Link

-Bianca is a first year Ph.D. student in the Neuroscience Institute.
 Bianca's project is focused on optimizing methods to image neural activity in awake behaving animals while they are performing spatial and reversal learning tasks.
 Link

-Delance Wright, Neuroscience Undergraduate Student
+Delance Wright, Neuroscience MS Student

 Delance is pursuing his masters degree in the Neuroscience Institute.
 He is interested in the role of protein ubiquitination plays in neurodegenerative disorders.
 He is currently using the CrispR-Cas9 system in cultured cells to alter genes that are known to be mutated in the rare disorder, Gordon Holmes syndrome.